-- 1) Events generated by an LP are produced in chronological order(See Figure 1). - 2) In a parallel discrete event simulation which uses a communication facility guaranteeing FIFO order, messages from a source LP arrive at a destination LP in chronological order(Figure 1). - 3) LPs are sparsely connected. - 4) The LP topology is static during the simulation.
+- (1) Events generated by an LP are produced in chronological order (see Fig. 1). - (2) In a parallel discrete event simulation which uses a communication facility guaranteeing FIFO order, messages from a source LP arrive at a destination LP in chronological order (Fig. 1).